nolanlawson/deednik/README.md

 to launch Chrome (default browser) and run e2e tests.

-To run it purely from the command line with PhantomJS, you can do:
+Or, if you prefer to run the e2e tests purely from the command line (with PhantomJS), you can do:

 ```
 grunt karma:dev